 I'm a visiting professor in the Department of Psychology at the University of Kansas, Lawrence, KS, the USA.
 I am currently affiliated with the Brain, Behavior, and Quantitative Science Program.

-I study how people construct and update their social knowledge and beliefs under uncertainty, what are the key psychological processes by which people construct of a clear and coherence sense of self, others, groups, and a society, and how social knowledge guides human behaviors within and between groups.
+I study how people construct and update their social knowledge and beliefs under uncertainty, how they construct of a clear and coherence sense of self, others, groups, and a society, and how social knowledge guides human behaviors within and between groups.
+Some of the key psychological processes include depersonalization, projection, and indirect minority influence.
 My theoretical approach combines two fields of social psychology−group processes and intergroup relations, and social influence and attitude change−with complex adaptive systems study.
 I use behavioral experiments, social and psychological network analyses, and computational agent-based modeling.